Infrequently Asked Questions: an Interview with Artist Doug Craft

 Back to Top

 First, similar mathematical laws can be applied to many natural phenomena at many size scales.
 Consider the vibration of strings and musical intervals, which were studied by the Pythagoreans, and the correspondence with electrons in an atom.
 A vibrating string will have a fundamental pitch associated with the entire string moving back and forth in one motion.
-But the string will also vibrate in a more complex manner, with waves and nodes associated with integer divisions of the string length (one-half, one-third, one-fourth, etc).
-These integer division nodes create the higher harmonic frequencies which are not as loud as the fundamental pitch, but contribute to how the string sounds - the timbre.
+But the string will also vibrate in a more complex manner, with waves and nodes associated with integer divisions of the string length (one-half, one-third, one-fourth, etc.).
+These integer division nodes create the higher harmonic frequencies which are not as loud as the fundamental pitch, but contribute to how the string sounds - called the timbre.
 The electrons in an atom also have a "harmonic" structure with discrete levels associated with the energies of the electrons in orbitals surrounding the nucleus, usually electromagnetic energies in the visible and ultraviolet.
 Schrödinger used the analogy of a vibrating string to develop the wave equation for describing the electron in the hydrogen atom.
-This is the basis for quantum mechanics, that the electron behaves in some ways like a vibrating string on a guitar.
+This basis for quantum mechanics suggests that the electron behaves in some ways like a vibrating string on a guitar.
 That is a holographic analogy or correspondence.

 Another good example is the Fibonacci sequence of numbers, named after the pen name of Leonardo of Pisa, a 12th century merchant mathematician who also, by the way, introduced Arabic numerals to ignoramus western civilization.
 This number sequence is determined by adding the previous two numbers to get the next number in the sequence.
 If you start with 0 and 1, the next number is 1, the next is 2, then 3, 5, 8, 13, 21, 34, 55, 89, 144, and so on.
 Fibonacci originally discovered this additive number sequence while observing the growth of a rabbit population from an original mating pair.
 Many plants and animals show Fibonacci number sequences in their growth patterns - see Cook's or Thompson's classic studies for dozens of great examples.
 Fibonacci sequences are found everywhere you look at all size scales in nature - metaphors of the "kingdom of God arrayed before men."
 You can also calculate the Golden Ratio by dividing adjacent Fibonacci numbers - which ties this discussion to the use of Golden Ratios in my work.